wandering007/poem/README.md

 # Poem
 This is a casual repository just for self entertainment.
 Once I watched the wonder of [fish rain](https://www.youtube.com/watch?v=MKWfNSFXzqw) on the television.
 It striked me.
 The strong wind carrys fish and brings them into a brand new world.
-Whether fish are surprised or get terrified during the experience?
+Are fish surprised or get terrified during the experience?
 Fantastic imagination, isn't it?
 Therefore, I use **Fish Falling from the Sky** as my pseudonym.

 # 诗